Larsende/Agility2020-tcpdump/class1/module1/module07.rst

 F5 Low Details
 ~~~~~~~~~~~~~~

 #.
-Apply a display filter of 'tcp.port == 80' to the capture.
+Apply a new display filter of 'tcp.port == 80' to the capture.

 #.
 Select the packet with the GET request in the info field.